bagherzadeharia/AI_Project/readme.md

 ***

 **Project Files**
-- Solution to each question ('codes' directory) in '.py' & '.ipynb' files
+- Python & Jupyter Notebook files for each question
 - Microsoft Word Document File (.docx) about this project
 - readme.md file for configurations & modules (This file)

-**Configurations**
+**Minimum Configurations**
-- Python: v3.13
+- Python: v3.12.6 or above

 **Used Libraries/Modules**
 - collections